-How to Sell Your Home in Less Than a Week Post Preview: Wondering how to sell your home in 5 days?
+Wondering how to sell your home in less than a week?
 From decluttering to staging to small home repairs, check out this list of proven methods on how to sell your home quickly.

-In the weeks leading up to putting our house on the market, Ash and I worked tirelessly getting our home ready.
+In the weeks leading up to putting our house on the market, Ash and I worked tirelessly getting our home ready (check out our home improvement binder).

 And guess what?!